nayms/smart-contracts-tech-interview/README.md

 The contracts consist of a mintable ERC-20 `Token` (which is similar to a _Wrapped ETH_ token).
 Callers mint tokens by depositing ETH.
 They can then burn their token balance to get the equivalent amount of deposited ETH back.

 In addition, token holders can receive dividend payments in ETH in proportion to their token balance relative to the total supply.
+Dividends are assigned by looping through the list of holders.

 Dividend payments are assigned to token holders' addresses.
 This means that even if a token holder were to send their tokens to somebody else later on or burn their tokens, they would still be entitled to the dividends they accrued whilst they were holding the tokens.

+You will thus need to **efficiently** keep track of individual token holder addresses in order to assign dividend payouts to holders with minimal gas cost.

 For a clearer understanding of how the code is supposed to work please refer to the tests in the `test` folder.